varnish/Varnish-Book/varnish_book.rst

    This VCL code is inserted above the subroutines in built-in code in ``{varnish-source-code}/bin/varnishd/builtin.vcl``.
    Since ``builtin.vcl`` already includes ``vcl 4.0;``, you do not need to add it in ``varnishtest``.

-..
-TOFIX: This edition creates a new blank page in slides

 Example: built-in ``vcl_recv``
 ------------------------------